 (i) Clean and disinfect or fumigate the brooding house before the arrival of chicks

-(ii) The floor of the brooder house should be made of concrete and with the walls which must be rat proof
+(ii) The floor of the brooder house should be made of concrete and the walls must be rat proof

 (iii) Cover the floor with clean wood shavings before the arrival of chicks

-(iv) Make available clean feeders, water troughs, source of heat (stove, lantern or electric bulbs), starter chick mash (feed) and some anti-stress drugs (vitamins and antibiotics)
+(iv) Make available clean feeders, water troughs, sources of heat (stove, lantern or electric bulbs), starter chick mash (feed) and some anti-stress drugs (vitamins and antibiotics)

 (v) Provide warmth (heat energy) with charcoal pot, kerosene lamps and electric bulbs

 (vi) Provide adequate ventilation water and feed regularly

 (vii) Raise chicks in brooder houses where heat/warmth is regulated when necessary

 (viii) Make consultations with the veterinary department to draw up a programme of vaccination for the chicks

 (ix) Clean the feeders and waterers regularly and replace them with new feed and fresh water